 Freshness: The steak should have a vibrant red color, without any off-odors.

 To grill a tomahawk steak perfectly, you’ll want to use a two-zone cooking method, a hot side and a cooler side.
-Use the reverse sear method by grilling the steak on te cooler side of the grill (300°F to 325 degrees F) and then searing it on the hotter side at the end.
-Cook the steak Start by searing the steak over direct high heat (around 450°F to 500 degrees F) for a few minutes on each side to develop a crust.
+Use the reverse sear method by grilling the steak on the cooler side of the grill (300°F to 325°F) and then searing it on the hotter side at the end.
+Cook the steak: Start by searing the steak over direct high heat (around 450°F to 500°F) for a few minutes on each side to develop a crust.

-The grilling time for a tomahawk steak will vary depending on its thickness, the heat of the fire/grill, weather, and your desired level of doneness.
+The grilling time for a tomahawk steak will vary depending on its thickness, the heat of the fire/grill, the weather, and your desired steak temp.
 Here are some approximate times for grilling a 2-inch thick tomahawk steak:

 Rare 120°F to 125°F: 20-25 minutes total.